codevibesmatter/admin-cloudflare/docs/ARCHITECTURE.md

       - DO applies changes to its own MergeableStore instance
       - DO broadcasts to other connected clients
       - Changes are stored in DurableObjectStoragePersister
-      - Changes are persisted to Turso via LibSqlPersister
+      - Changes are persisted to Neon Postgres for long-term storage
       - Other clients receive and apply changes to their MergeableStore

    d. **Database Change Handling:**
       - Each DO exposes an HTTP endpoint for database updates
-      - Turso pushes changes directly to DO's endpoint
+      - Neon Postgres pushes changes directly to DO's endpoint
       - DO updates its MergeableStore with received changes
       - Changes are automatically broadcast to connected clients
       - No polling or additional services required